 The program encourages applications from international students who are proficient in speaking, reading, writing, and understanding the English language.
-All applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and to earn a minimum score of 550 (213 computer-based test, 80 paper-based test).
+All applicants whose native language is not English are required to take the Test of English as a Foreign

+Language (TOEFL) and to earn a minimum score of 550 (213 computer-based test, 80 Internet-based test).
 Such applicants should schedule and take the TOEFL as one of the first steps in the admission process.
 The International English Language Testing System (IELTS) is also acceptable.
 A minimum score of 6 is preferred.
+Applicants who are permanent residents of the US or who have completed a degree from a US institution are not required to submit TOEFL scores.